pps43/BookOfGameDev/GameDev/Physics/PhysXSceneQuery.md

 shape->setQueryFilterData(queryFilter);
 ```

-- second define callback function for `prefilter`.
+- Step 2.
+Define callback function for `prefilter`.
 See `PxQueryFilterCallback`.
 The logic is totally depend on yourself, just return `PxQueryHitType` to tell if this shape can pass.

 |PxQueryHitType|Explanation|
 |--|--|